Bredesen talks judicial appointments, bipartisanship in Lebanon

 Bredesen outlined four things he considers the most important when assessing someone to be a judge.
 Those things are the qualifications of the nominee and their standing with their peers, a nominee who has good standards based on a pattern of behavior and not just based on a single mistake or misstep that someone may have made, experience on the bench and a focus on temperament.

-“I think the notion of someone who is just respectful of everyone and has that quiet confidence that it takes to listen to them and their arguments and render and opinion is important,” Bredesen said.
+“I think the notion of someone who is just respectful of everyone and has that quiet confidence that it takes to listen to them and their arguments and render an opinion is important,” Bredesen said.

 Bredesen said he did not immediately make up his mind about Supreme Court nominee Kavanaugh, who was nominated by President Donald Trump in July, after just a few hours as many politicians chose to do publicly.